CS4641-Group-96/fantasy-football/index.md

 # Problem / Definition

-We aim to predict the rankings/fantasy points for all NFL quarterbacks using machine learning for the upcoming seasion so that fantasy teams can pick the best players and win their league.
+We aim to predict the rankings/fantasy points for all NFL quarterbacks using machine learning for the upcoming season so that fantasy teams can pick the best players and win their league.

 # Methods Algorithms and Libraries